22 Best Places for Remote workers in Europe

 Wi-Fi and co-working spaces in Paris

 With plenty of free Wi-Fi spots around the city and a reliable network in apartments, it’s easy enough to rely on Paris’ Wi-Fi.
-If you prefer to work outside of your apartment, there are a number of coworking spaces dotted around the arrondissements too.
+If you prefer to work outside of your apartment in Paris, there are a number of coworking spaces dotted around the arrondissements too.
 WeWork in the 9th Arrondissement is incredibly chic and spread across four floors, you’ll never struggle to find a spot to work.

 Public transport in Paris